 Prediction of Patient Status

 We found that neither lesion maps nor disconnection maps were able to predict biological sex beyond chance level.
-Importantly though, previous research has demonstrated that is not impossible to reliably predict biological sex from anatomical brain scans of healthy humans: For example, a large-scale study by Anderson et al. (2018) utilised SVMs to predict sex based on GM morphometry data and achieved a prediction accuracy of 93%.
+Importantly though, previous research has demonstrated that it is not impossible to reliably predict biological sex from anatomical brain scans of healthy humans: For example, a large-scale study by Anderson et al. (2018) utilised SVMs to predict sex based on GM morphometry data and achieved a prediction accuracy of 93%.
 Therefore, it seems plausible that not our algorithm was the cause for our low classification accuracy, but it may have been due to the data we based our models on.
 As we only detected sex differences in the disconnection patterns on the level of region-to-region disconnections, but not on the voxel-level of the lesion maps and whole-brain disconnectivity maps which we used as basis for our classification, it is unsurprising that the model we were not able to predict sex based on data that did not exhibit significant sex differences in the first place.

 Neglect diagnosis, however, could be predicted reliably and we found that using disconnection maps as the basis for the classifier achieved higher accuracies, compared to the classification based on lesion maps.
 In addition to this, we found that this trend of disconnection-based models achieving higher prediction accuracies than lesion-based models was also present when predicting sex-specific patient status.
 Overall, our results indicated that neglect could be predicted more reliably based on disconnectivity patterns compared to lesion patterns.
 This can be interpreted to further support the view that neglect might rather be a disconnection syndrome than a syndrome that is caused only by isolated focal cortical lesions (cf. Bartolomeo et al., 2007; Doricchi et al., 2008).